 WESTERN REALTY DUCAT.
 In February 1998, New Valley and Apollo Real Estate Investment Fund III, L.P. ("Apollo") organized Western Realty Development LLC ("Western Realty Ducat") to make real estate and other investments in Russia.
-In connection with the formation of Western Realty Ducat, New Valley agreed, among other things, to contribute the real estate assets of BrookeMil Ltd. ("BML") to Western Realty Ducat and Apollo agreed to contribute up to \$58,750, including the investment in Western Realty Repin discussed below.
+In connection with the formation of Western Realty Ducat, New Valley agreed, among other things, to contribute the real estate assets of Brookemil Ltd. ("BML") to Western Realty Ducat and Apollo agreed to contribute up to \$58,750, including the investment in Western Realty Repin discussed below.
 Western Realty Ducat will seek to make additional real estate and other investments in Russia.
-Western Realty Ducat has made a \$20,000 participating loan to, and payable out of a 30% profits interest in, a company organized by BOL which, among other things, acquired an interest in an industrial site and manufacturing facility being constructed on the outskirts of Moscow by a subsidiary of BOL.
+Western Realty Ducat has made a \$26,300 participating loan to, and payable out of a 30% profits interest in, a company organized by BOL which, among other things, acquired an interest in an industrial site and manufacturing facility being constructed on the outskirts of Moscow by a subsidiary of BOL.

 THE KREMLIN SITES.
 BML is planning the development of two adjoining sites totaling 10.25 acres (the "Kremlin Sites") located in Moscow across the Moscow River from the Kremlin.
-BML, which is planning to develop a 1.1 million sq. ft. hotel, office, retail and residential complex on the Kremlin Sites, owned 92.8% of one site and 52% of the other site at June 30, 1998.
+BML, which is planning to develop a 1.1 million sq. ft. hotel, office, retail and residential complex on the Kremlin Sites, owned 94.6% of one site and 52% of the other site at September 30, 1998.
 In June 1998, New Valley and Apollo organized Western Realty Repin LLC to make a \$25,000 participating loan to BML.
-The proceeds of the loan will be used by BML for the acquisition and preliminary development of the Kremlin Sites (see Note 3 to the Company's Consolidated Financial Statements).
+The proceeds of the loan will be used by BML for the acquisition and preliminary development of the Kremlin Sites, including the repayment to New Valley for certain expenditures on the Kremlin Sites previously incurred (see Note 3 to the Company's Consolidated Financial Statements).